-HUGH VICKERSTAFF WILLIAM COPPAGE, ex officio LEON W. CUNNINGHAM, ex officio H. WILLIAM SCOTT, JR. WILLIS O. UNDERWOOD,
+HUGH VICKERSTAFF WILLIAM COPPAGE, ex officio LEON W. CUNNINGHAM, ex officio WILLIS O. UNDERWOOD, ex officio

 FACULTY PROMOTIONS AND TENURE APPOINTMENTS

 This Committee, appointed by the Chancellor, is responsible for consideration of all tenure faculty promotions in the School of Medicine and for examination of credentials of candidates for appointment to tenure positions on the faculty.